Naukas Museum sculpture

 Nukus Museum in Uzbekistan: Lysenko, Savitsky, and Preserving the Soviet Avant-Garde

-Forty years ago, near the dusty shores of the retreating Aral Sea, Communist Party officials visited the Museum of Igor Savitsky.
+About half a century ago, near the dusty shores of the retreating Aral Sea, Communist Party officials visited the Museum of Igor Savitsky.
 Savitsky, affectionately called “Junkman” by his friends and associates, was an artist.
-Under the nose of State officials (and sometimes with their funds), he amassed a collection of over eighty thousand banned Russian avant-garde artifacts.
+Under the nose of State officials (and sometimes with their funds), he was amassing a collection of over eighty thousand banned Russian avant-garde artifacts.
 He owned but one suit, which he wore only during inspections.
-On this day, the museum featured The Bull (Fascism Advances), a painting by Vladimir Lysenko.
-The officials, appalled, immediately declared the painting anti-Soviet and ordered its removal.
+When the officials saw The Bull (Fascism Advances), a painting by Vladimir Lysenko, hanging in the museum, they immediately declared the painting anti-Soviet and ordered its removal.
 As founder, director, and protector of the museum, Savitsky instantly complied.

 Once the inspectors left, the director returned both his suit and The Bull to their rightful places.
 For now, his collection was safe: Nukus, the capital city of Karakalpakstan, an autonomous republic located inside western Uzbekistan, was far away from the Party nucleus.
 Inspections were rare.

-Savitsky continued to develop his collection.
-He traveled between Nukus and major Soviet cities, visiting the homes of deceased or disappeared artists to relieve their spouses of the forbidden art.
-Yet from the tens of thousands of artifacts Savitsky collected, Lysenko’s Bull prevailed as the museum’s unofficial mascot.
-The long-gone Party inspectors had assessed the painting correctly: known by its alternate title “Fascism Advances,” art critics consider The Bull’s shotgun eyes symbolic–prophetic, even, of the Stalinist repression that branded the early 1930’s.
+Savitsky traveled the USSR, visiting the homes of deceased or disappeared artists to relieve their spouses of any forbidden art, at once removing what might further incriminate the family from their home and yet safeguarding the legacy of their departed member.
+From the tens of thousands of artifacts Savitsky collected, Lysenko’s Bull prevailed as the museum’s unofficial mascot.
+The long-gone Party inspectors had not appreciated the painting in part because of the unrealistic presentation of the bull but also because the bull is so aggressive.
+It is known by a second name (which some historians believe that Savitsky actually made up), Facism Advances.
+However, art critics consider The Bull’s shotgun eyes symbolic–prophetic, even, of the Stalinist repression that branded the early 1930’s.

 Who Was Lysenko?

 Though historians have constructed a patchwork of the painter’s life, remarkably little is certain about Lysenko.
 Today, he’s most often recognized as Vladimir, but some records paint him as Yevgeny Lysenko.
 He first visited Uzbekistan’s capital, Tashkent, in either 1918 or 1919.
-Between 1925-9, he studied under Kazmir Malevich, pioneer of the avant-garde suprematist movement.
-This is likely when Lysenko painted The Bull.
+From 1925 to 1929, he studied under Kazimir Malevich, pioneer of the avant-garde suprematist movement.
 Malevich’s records state his identity as Vasili Alexandrovich Lysenko, born in the Bryansk province.
 Lysenko returned to Tashkent without completing his studies and later presented a large number of his canvases at the first Republican Exhibition of the Fine Art Workers in Uzbekistan, from where he traveled through the Caucasus, Pamir, and the Khorezm oasis.
 Rather than a livelihood, the artist’s work led only to hardship.
 In 1935, Lysenko was arrested, denounced as a formalist, and sentenced to six years in a mental hospital.
 Despite that, the artist again presented his work at exhibitions in Novosibirsk and Krasnodar during the latter half of the 1940’s.
 By 1951 the painter returned to Tashkent, and the State declared him “rehabilitated” two years later.
 He spent the final years of his life semi-paralyzed and seriously ill in the home of his sister, where he died sometime during the mid-to-late 1950’s.

 Selected works of V. Lysenko.